cschneider/Karaf-Tutorial/db/examplejpa/ReadMe.txt

 dbexample
 ---------

-Example how to access a DataSource using OSGi services and jpa.
+Example how to access a DataSource using jpa and declarative services.
+In a real world application you might want to split into an API bundle, an service bundle and a UI bundle.
+For this example we keep all these in one bundle.

 Build
 -----